Your New York Civil Rights & Criminal Defense Lawyers

 How long do I have to file a lawsuit for police misconduct in NYC?

 There are specific time limits, known as the statute of limitations, for filing a lawsuit.
-Immediate consultation with a police misconduct lawyer ensures your case is filed within the required timeframe.
+Immediately contacting a police misconduct lawyer ensures that your case is filed within the required time frame.

 Are there organizations that support victims of police misconduct?

-How does Sivin, Miller & Roche LLP assist victims of police misconduct?
+How does the team at Sivin, Miller & Roche, LLP, assist victims of police misconduct?

-We provide comprehensive legal services, including consultation, investigation, evidence gathering, and aggressive representation in court to seek justice and compensation for victims.
+We provide comprehensive legal services, including consultation, investigation, evidence gathering and aggressive representation in court to seek justice and compensation for people who have experienced police misconduct.